Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![For laptop and desktop breakpoint](/assets/Modern-Desktop-Breakpoint.jpg)

-See the below code pen how the layout adapts to every breakpoints:
+See the below code pen how the layout adapts to every breakpoint:

 {% codepen https://codepen.io/preethi-dev/pen/gOeBYNo %}